-College premises--any property in use by the College; includes property leased or owned, property used for official functions sponsored by the College, and property used by the College in the conduct of any of its courses.
+College premises--any property in use by the College including property that is leased, owned, used for College functions, or used by the College in the conduct of any of its courses.

 A. Possession of Weapons

-Employees, students, vendors, visitors, and members of the public who are on College premises or attending functions sponsored by the College are strictly prohibited from having weapons in their possession.
-This includes visible and concealed weapons, even weapons for which the owner has obtained the required permits.
+Employees, students, vendors, visitors, and members of the public who are on College premises or attending functions sponsored by the College are strictly prohibited from having weapons in their possession, except as required for preparation of food, instruction, maintenance, or acting in the discharge of official duties.

 B. Firearm Possession - Special Cases

-C. Any employee or student who either violates these regulations or who fails to report reasonable suspicion of any violation will be subject to disciplinary action, up to and including dismissal and/or being banned from visiting campuses, suspension, or expulsion.
+D. Any student who either violates these regulations, or who fails to report reasonable suspicion of any violation, will be subject to disciplinary action, up to and including being banned from campus, suspension, or expulsion.

 Approved by Cabinet on May 1996; August 30, 2004; July 23, 2012; September 16, 2013